Canon 1D X Mark II vs 6D

 Feature comparison: Canon 1D X Mark II vs 6D

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1DX Mark II and the 6D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1DX Mark II offers a wider field of view (100%) than the one in the 6D (97%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1DX Mark II has a higher magnification (0.76x vs 0.71x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X Mark II and Canon 6D along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 1DX Mark II has a touchscreen, while the 6D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.